 A Message of Hope

-I’ve written extensively about living with cancer with the goal of giving my readers information that we had to gain the hard way.
+I’ve written extensively about living with cancer to give my readers information that we had to gain the hard way.
 Facing Cancer as a Friend is for anyone who wants to make the lives of someone going through a life-altering diagnosis easier.
 Even caregivers and patients will benefit from the ideas in this book.

-I hope that you’ll read my books, share them, and be changed by their message of hope.
+Read my books, share them, and be changed by their message of hope.

-Praise for Facing Cancer as a Friend
+Praise For Facing Cancer as A Friend

 “I love your book and have read it twice.
 I also have forwarded the information to the Oncology Department at our hospital so they can pass the information on to their patients to buy the book.
 They liked it very much and look forward to the next one.”